 3. One Step At A Time With Sunanda Deshpande

 A retired school teacher, 78-year-old Sunanda Deshpande resides in Pune with her husband.
 Having studied B.A. in Marathi and B. Ed., she taught at the prestigious Balmohan Vidyamandir, Mumbai for some time before she moved to Hyderabad.
-A dedicated mother of five and grandmother of six, she shares her little potli of wisdom for all.
+A dedicated mother of five and grandmother of six, she shares her little potli of wisdom with all.

 - Knowledge helps you scale the ladder of success and fight battles as well.